 Mr Peter Kalkandis - Non-executive Director

-Mr Michael Oppenheimer - Independent Non-executive Director
+Mr Mike Oppenheimer - Independent Non-executive Chairman

-The Board seeks to appoint directors to the Board with an appropriate mix of skills, personal qualities, expertise and diversity, which will compliment the business.
+The Board seeks to appoint directors to the Board with an appropriate mix of skills, personal qualities, expertise and diversity, which will complement the business.
 Directors are encouraged to undertake relevant education in the duties and responsibilities of directors.